Reserve Your Seat Today for CHPA's Self-Care Leadership Series & Summit!

 Attend the Panel Discussion May 24th Being the Change We Seek: An Industry on the Move for Equity and Inclusion, addressing diversity, equity, and inclusion featuring Heather McGhee, author of “The Sum of Us” and notable TED Talk speaker.

 Join the In-person Leadership Summit with CHPA's Board of Directors on June 16, 3-6 p.m.
-(ET).
+(ET) at River House at Odette's.

 Finally, attend the CHPA Annual Meeting, featuring Leadership Address and board chair transition, and presentation of the Ivan D. Combe Lifetime Achievement Award.
 Reception to follow.